-The case was heard at the Heidelberg Magistrates’ Court and Jessica Clothier acted on the client’s behalf.
-It must be noted that Jessica successfully secured a sentence of fine without conviction in this case of Driving Whilst Suspended.
+The case was heard at the Heidelberg Magistrates’ Court and we acted on the client’s behalf.
+It must be noted that our firm successfully secured a sentence of fine without conviction in this case of Driving Whilst Suspended.

-Jessica also knew that the client was most scared about losing his licence.
-She therefore highlighted the importance of his licence for his current job.
+We also knew that the client was most scared about losing his licence.
+We therefore highlighted the importance of his licence for his current job.